rabbitmq/rabbitmq-website/site/networking.md

 Tuning for throughput is a common goal.
 Improvements can be achieved by

 * Increasing TCP buffer sizes
-* Ensuring Nagle's algorithm is disabled
+* Ensuring Nagle's algorithm is turned off
-* Enabling optional TCP features and extensions
+* Turning on optional TCP features and extensions

 For the latter two, see the OS-level tuning section below.